-- Fixed amount of kernel memory NOVA allocates kernel objects out of a memory pool of a fixed size.
-The pool is dimensioned in the kernel's linker script no-va/src/hypervisor.ld (at the symbol mempool_f). - Bounded number of object capabilities within core For each capability created via core's PD service, core allocates the corresponding NOVA portal or NOVA semaphore and maintains the capability selector during the lifetime of the associated object identity.
-Each allocation of a capability via core's PD service consumes one entry in core's capability space.
-Because the space is bounded, clients of the service could misuse core's capability space as covert storage channel.
+- Bounded number of object capabilities within core For each capability created via core's CAP service, core allocates the corresponding NOVA portal and maintains the portal's capability selector during the lifetime of the associated object identity.
+Each allocation of a capability via core's CAP service consumes one entry in core's capability space.
+Because the space is bounded, clients of the CAP service could misuse core's capability space as covert storage channel. - Core must retain mappings to all memory used throughout the system As mentioned in Section 7.7.5, core needs to own a mapping node before delegating the mapping to another PD as a response to a page fault.
+Otherwise, core is not able to revoke the mapping later on because the kernel expects core's mapping node as a proof of the authorization for the revocation of the mapping.